In the early days of this blog, I conducted a public experiment.

 The list below is a current run-down on the best credit card bonuses that I’m aware of.
 Things change quickly in the world of travel hacking, but lately we’ve been experiencing a good run of strong offers.

 American Express Starwood Preferred Guest.
 An all around great American Express and longstanding favorite currently offering a 25,000 point reward after completing a $5,000 minimum spend.
-Great value for cash and point redemptions at Starwood hotels or transfer for airline miles to a wide selection of carriers with 20% bonuses for more than 20,000 points.
-The annual fee is waived for the first year, and after the year you may choose to keep it around.
-(Read more / Apply here)
+Get 5,000 bonus Starpoints after you transfer 20,000 Starpoints to a frequent flyer program with more than 30 airlines.
+The annual fee is waived for the first year, and after the year is up you may choose to keep it around.
+(Read more)

 Chase Ink Bold & Chase Ink Plus.
 The two business versions of the Chase Sapphire each offer a reward up to 50,000 points (25,000 with first purchase and additional 25,000 points with a minimum spend) and no foreign transaction fees.
 The primary difference between the two Ink business cards is that Ink Plus allows you to carry over a balance while the Bold card does not.
 Chase will allow you to carry both of these cards together to give you a combined bonus of up to 100,000 Ultimate Reward points that transfer 1:1 to United, Hyatt and other partners.
-(Bold: Read more / Apply here.
-Ink Plus: Read more / Apply here)
+(Bold: Read more.
+Ink Plus: Read more)

-Citi® Platinum Select® / AAdvantage® Visa Signature® Card.
+Citi® Platinum Select® / AAdvantage® World MasterCard®.
 Citi frequently offers several American Airlines cards that let you rack up AAdvantage miles.
-This current card offers an initial signup bonus of 30,000 miles.
+For a limited time, Earn 40,000 American Airlines AAdvantage® bonus miles after $3,000 in purchases within the first 3 months of cardmembership.
 AAdvantage miles are best redeemed on longhaul and premium awards with One World partner airlines including Cathay Pacific.
-(Read more / Apply here)
+(Read more)